Skippy (comic strip): In other media

 Grosset & Dunlap published Crosby's Skippy novel in 1929.
 There were Skippy dolls, toys and comic books.
 The strip was adapted as a movie by Paramount.

 The 1931 comedy film Skippy starring Jackie Cooper was based on the comic strip.
 It won director Norman Taurog the Academy Award for Best Director and boosted the career of its young star.
 Crosby disliked the film and, though he had to allow the production of a previously contracted sequel, Sooky, released the same year, he never let another Skippy movie be made.

-In 1937, to replace Walt Disney's Mickey Mouse and Silly Symphony cartoons, an attempt to adapt the cartoons was made by Mayfair Productions for United Artists.
-Only one cartoon, "The Dog Catcher" was produced and released.
+In 1937, an attempt to adapt the comic strip into animated cartoon form was made by Mayfair Productions for United Artists, which was looking to replace Walt Disney's Mickey Mouse and Silly Symphony cartoons on its release schedule after Disney moved distribution of his films to RKO.
+Only one cartoon short, The Dog Catcher was produced and released.

-Radio dramatist Robert Hardy Andrews wrote the daytime, children's radio serial Skippy, sponsored by General Mills.
+Radio dramatist Robert Hardy Andrews wrote the daytime children's radio serial Skippy, sponsored by General Mills.

 Trademark conflict

 In the 1930s, the Alameda, California, food packer Rosefield Packing Co., Ltd. began to sell its newly developed hydrogenated peanut butter, which it labeled "Skippy" without Crosby's permission.
 Percy Crosby had the trademark invalidated in 1934, but Rosefield persisted after Crosby was committed to an asylum, and its successor companies, including Unilever and Hormel (owner since 2013), were granted rights to the trademark over the objection of Crosby's heirs.
 Years of expensive litigation followed, which Crosby's heirs have continued into the 2000s.